larivierec/home-cluster/README.md

 3. Ensure you use this `sops-age` secret for decrypting.

+# Notes

+## Frigate

+I suggest you check the frigate folder for more information regarding nvidia detection.

+## Unifi

+As I have unifi hardware, you cannot wait for the Unifi Software controller.
+You have 2 options.

+1. Get a cloud key / security gateway
+2. Self-host on something reliable like a NAS.

+I opted for option 2 because it's cheaper and does almost the same, except you manage your own backups and etc.
+When I just had APs this didn't bother me, however, now with Switches your NAS must be up and running before setting up the switch.

+Maybe this could've been run on a router but I did not want to introduce more stress
 ## Ingress

 For ingress controller we need to add this in order to get proper ip address from Cloudflare LB @ L7.